sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

     <th>Description of what was done to address</th>
   </tr>
   <tr>
-    <td>Bi-Modal management overhead</td>
+    <td>Bimodal management overhead</td>
     <td>The original strategy's language called for a bimodal approach: using two different models in parallel to compare their performance before moving to a single one.<br><br>The strategy's language has been changed to define a Target Model and offer a path towards the Target Model.
-There is no intent in managing to modes of operation, only that there will be a transition period towards the Target State</td>
+There is no intent in managing two modes of operation, only that there will be a transition period towards the Target State</td>
   </tr>
   <tr>
     <td>Stage of the PMLC to choose this alternate model and under whose authority</td>